imranicp/dbrepository/README.md

 <code>php artisan dbrepository:generate</code>

 It will create migration file as well as model class named Repository[YourModelClass] for each model class added to listen array.
 Last step is to run migration to create repository tables.
-If you want to, you can modify migration files.
+If you want to, you can modify migration file.

 <code>php artisian migrate</code>